 Tom Wright woke up later as water rushed across his face.
 He was bound and weighted down with some solid object.
 Nearby, he saw Phantom Lady in a similar plight.
 “Sandy, wake up!” he cried.

-He realized they were in Gotham Harbor.
-He strained with all his might and finally broke free of the ropes.
+Having realized they were in Gotham Harbor, Black Condor strained with all his might and finally broke free of the ropes.
 Taking a deep breath, he dropped down beneath the waves until he grabbed the lead weight around his legs.
 He heaved it up onto his broad chest and flew out of the water to shore.
 A quick movement tore his legs free, and he plunged down after Sandra Knight, who was now fighting to be free and failing.
 He cut through her ropes, and as the weight dropped, he carried her to shore.
 Quickly performing mouth-to-mouth resuscitation, he revived her.

-“The Shiner must have figured he could do us in this way.
-He figured wrong,” said a grim Condor.
+After a few moments to allow her to recover, a grim Black Condor said, “The Shiner must have figured he could do us in this way.
+He figured wrong.”

-Phantom Lady replied, “Any clue as to who was behind that glowing mask?”
+“Any clue as to who was behind that glowing mask?” replied Phantom Lady, her voice hoarse from coughing.

 “No, except for one thing.
 That old house must have an owner, even if he is hidden behind a legal facade of holding companies,” he explained.
 “We can rip through that red tape with my connections.”